hackforla/adopt-civic-art/README.md

 TODO then afters:

--Styling with Bootstrap framework probably
+- Styling with Bootstrap framework probably
--Adding oauth for authenification and authorization -Incorporate logic for admin vs user for CRUD in add/delete pieces -Add ReactJS frontend framework
+- Adding oauth for authenification and authorization
+- Incorporate logic for admin vs user for CRUD in add/delete pieces
+- Add ReactJS frontend framework

 TODISCUSS need to knows: